christ-offer/fastapi-supabase-htmx-playground/README.md

-# FastAPI - HTMX Playground
+# FastAPI - HTMX - Supabase Playground

 Not much going on here at the moment.